dsajdak/2021-hpc-intro/_episodes/14-modules.md

 ## Loading and Unloading Software

 To load a software module, use `module load`.
-In this example we will use Python 3.
+In this example we will use Python.

-Initially, Python 3 is not loaded.
-We can test this by using the `which` command. `which` looks for programs the same way that Bash does, so we can use it to tell us where a particular piece of software is stored.
+The Python installed on the system may differ from the head node to the compute nodes and may not be the version you need.
+We can test this by using the `which` command and the 'version' option of the python command.  `which` looks for programs the same way that Bash does, so we can use it to tell us where a particular piece of software is stored.
+Using the '--version' option will tell us what version is the default.

 ```
 {{ site.remote.prompt }} which python3